 - + Visa-free travel to 140–150 countries

-- + Grenada gives access to US E-2 investor visa
+- + Grenada gives access to the US E-2 investor visa

 - + Fast: passport often in 4–6 months